goFrendiAsgard/zaruba/docs/tasks/core.startDockerContainer.md

                     containerName         : Name of the container
                     dockerEnv             : Docker env to be used when useImagePrefix is true, but imagePrefix is not provided
+                    ports                 : Port to be checked to confirm service readiness, separated by new line.
-                    expose                : Ports to be exposed.
-Either 'config.port' or 'lconfig.ports' port::<host-port>     : Map <host-port> to container's port.
+                    port::<host-port>     : Map <host-port> to container's port.
-                                            Only applicable if expose is set to config.port volume::<host-volume> : Map <host-volume> to file/directory inside the container rebuild               : Should container be rebuild (This will not rebuild the image) command               : Command to be used (Single Line).
+                                            Only applicable if "ports" is not specified. volume::<host-volume> : Map <host-volume> to file/directory inside the container rebuild               : Should container be rebuild (This will not rebuild the image) command               : Command to be used (Single Line).